MicrosoftDocs/m365copilot-docs/docs/index.md

 ### Declarative copilots

-Declarative copilots are essentially a collection of *Custom Knowledge* (via instructions and grounding data), and *Custom Skills* (including Actions, Triggers and Workflows) on top of M365 Copilot orchestrator and foundation models.
+Declarative copilots are essentially a collection of *Custom Knowledge* (via instructions and grounding data), and *Custom Skills* (including Actions, Triggers, and Workflows) on top of Microsoft 365 Copilot orchestrator and foundation models.
 Declarative copilots provide you with more tailoring, tuning, and control of the user experience.

 Declarative copilots have: